Skip to main content

 Safety is a setting, not a hope

 Bans never auto-execute.
 They surface as a recommendation that requires a human click, per Reddit's 2026 admin policy on ban bots.
-The quorum size, the vote window, and auto-routing rules (by keyword or account age) are all explicit settings, with 'bans always require a human click' defaulting on.
-Every destructive path is guarded against deleted or already-actioned targets.
-The point: a tool that takes moderation actions on a community has to make its guardrails visible and configurable, not buried in code.
+The quorum size, the vote window, and auto-routing rules are all explicit settings, with 'escalations never auto-ban' defaulting on.
+A tool that takes moderation actions on a community has to make its guardrails visible and configurable, not buried in code.

 Why it's defensibly different

 The 'shared mod workspace' space is crowded.
 The institutional-memory layer is not.
 No other Devvit app surfaces how your team decided on similar content at decision time, scores decision consistency, or calibrates new mods against the team's real pattern.
 The voting and live updates are the delivery mechanism; the memory is the moat.
-Plus the quieter touches: native Reddit mod-notes on every team decision, and appeal assist (when a user messages modmail, Memex adds an internal note with the Decision DNA for that content so the team responds consistently).
+Plus the quieter touches: native Reddit mod-notes on every team decision, and learning from every manual action so the memory grows on its own.

 What I learned

-The bottleneck in moderation isn't reading speed.
-It's decision legitimacy and team coherence.
-Reframing the problem from 'make one mod faster' to 'give the team a memory' produced a tool mods actually want.
-Every destructive path is guarded, the suite is green, and it works on non-English subreddits, the instant it's installed, with zero external cost.
+The bottleneck in moderation isn't reading speed; it's decision legitimacy and team coherence.
+Reframing from 'make one mod faster' to 'give the team a memory' produced a tool mods actually want.
+And building on a platform mid-transition taught me to trust the shipped type definitions over the prose docs, and to design every external dependency so the app degrades gracefully without it.